montagejs/frb/README.md

 ### Algebra

-FRB can automatically invert algebraic operators as long as they operate strictly on numbers and the left-most expressions on both the source and target are bindable properties.
+FRB can automatically invert algebraic operators as long as they operate strictly on the left-most expressions on both the source and target are bindable properties.

 In this example, the primary binding is ```notToBe <- !toBe```, and the inverse binding is automatically computed ```toBe <- !notToBe```.